How To Care and Grow Beautiful Lilac Trees And Bushes

 2. Most Lilacs flower for approximately three weeks in early spring

-3. Thomas Jefferson wrote a gardening book and in it shared his love for Lilacs.
+3. Thomas Jefferson wrote a gardening book and it shared his love for Lilacs.

 4. Some Lilac bushes can survive temperatures down to -50°F.